NICOLE CALLIHAN

 I was crazy about words, not pretty words so much as wildly juxtaposed words, or crazy imaginative words, or just the way different people spoke different words.
 We moved around a lot.
 I went to 26 different schools before I graduated high school, and I can remember on the first day at almost every school people talking about the way I spoke.
 (Say it again, they'd say.)
 To them, my words were too Southern or too poor or from too far away.
 Language—and all our ways of speaking it and embodying it—wasn’t something I ever took for granted.
 There were so many voices around me, and so many old voices inside my head, and so many more voices waiting to be heard.
 Through the years, language became music to me.

 Nicole Callihan writes poems, stories, and essays.
 Her work has appeared, or is forthcoming in, among others, American Poetry Review, Painted Bride Quarterly, Tin House, Copper Nickel, Kenyon Review, and as a Poem-a-Day feature from the Academy of American Poets.
 Her books include the 2012 nonfiction Henry River Mill Village which she wrote with Ruby Young Kellar and which documented the rise and fall of a tiny mill village turned ghost town in North Carolina, as well as, SuperLoop, a collection of poems published in early 2014.
 In 2015, she received, with Zoë Ryder White, the Baltic Writing Residency Chapbook Contest Award for their chapbook A Study in Spring which was released by Rabbit Catastrophe Press in fall 2015.
 Her book, The Deeply Flawed Human, was released by Deadly Chaps Press in summer 2016; in summer 2017, Finishing Line Press published Downtown; in Spring, 2018 Aging was released by YES Poetry, and, in summer 2018, Translucence, a dual-language, cross-culture collaboration with Palestinian poet Samar Jaber Abdel was published by Indolent Books.
 The Couples, her novella, was published in summer 2019 from Mason Jar Press.
 Her latest project, ELSEWHERE, another collaboration with Zoë Ryder White, won the 2019 Sixth Finch Chapbook Prize and was released in spring 2020.
 In September 2020, Nicole was diagnosed with Stage II bilateral breast cancer and subsequently underwent a double mastectomy, four follow-up surgeries, and radiation therapy.
-Her latest book, THIS STRANGE GARMENT (Terrapin 2023), navigates that diagnosis and treatment.
+Her book, THIS STRANGE GARMENT (Terrapin 2023), navigates that diagnosis and treatment.
+Her latest book, chigger ridge, was selected by Sandra Lim for the Tenth Gate Prize, a prize which honors mid-career poets and published by The Word Works in June 2024.
+The Alma Award winning SLIP will be published by Saturnalia in spring 2025.

 Nicole taught in New York University’s Expository Writing for twenty years and now hosts both informal and formal online poetry gatherings.
 A frequent collaborator with artists and actors around the world, her work has been translated into Russian, Spanish, German, and Arabic.